XDynames/SAI-training/README.md

 ```
 python datasets/create_cocofied_annotations.py
 ```
-Then arrange your datae into the folder structure bellow:
+Then arrange your data into the folder structure bellow:
 ```
 |-- datasets/
     |-- <species name>